Burn09/R/README.md

-# movies.csv is the source file; movies_output is the output graph
+Ggplot2_movies.R is the source file showing the process of building a movies_output.png plot using Ggplot2 library.